webqit/quantum-js/README.md

 </details>

-### with Stateful Parent Scopes
+### ...with Stateful Parent Scopes

-While bare variables in a local scope in JavaScript can't be observed or programatically updated, bare variables in a Stateful scope are stateful themselves.
+While bare variables in a local scope in JavaScript can't be observed or programatically updated, bare variables in a Stateful scope are reactive.

 Where a function runs within a Stateful program itself, any updates it makes to those variables are automatically reflected: